Vladislav Terzyul: Memorials

 Terzyul's accomplishments have had particular resonance in Ukraine.

 In 2010, the Ukrainian expedition "Ukraine-Makalu-2010", led by Valentin Simonenko, set out to climb Makalu in Terzyul's memory.
-The team summitted the mountain on May 23, without the use of oxygen or porters.
+The team summited the mountain on May 23, without the use of oxygen or porters.

 His mountaineering feats inspired Ukrainian artist Andryi Shmyrin to develop a series of large scale paintings, of the world's highest peaks in his memory.
 In 2018, Shmyrin and Kiev's Lera Litvinova Gallery exhibited 14 eight-thousanders dedicated to Terzyul's memory.

 Terzyul14 Project

 In 2021, Ukrainian-American climber Yulia Zi set out to climb Broad Peak in Terzyul's memory after learning he did not reach the main summit of this mountain by mistake.
 Her climb became part of the Terzyul14 Project, a mixed media project dedicated to raising awareness about Terzyul's accomplishments.
 Zi ultimately had to abandon her summit attempt on Broad Peak at 7,500 meters due to avalanche risk.

 Other aspects of the project included an awareness campaign, around the hashtag #terzyul14, a book translation and a documentary film project by Director Iryna Pravylo and Right Time Studios.